nordicstyle/alexg/_pages/research.md

 # Scene Understanding

-Scene understanding is a critical task in computer vision which requires understanding geometry and semantics.
+Scene understanding is a fundamental task in computer vision which requires understanding the scene's geometry and semantic structure.
 Initially, I worked on a semantic segmentation algorithm called [SegNet](http://mi.eng.cam.ac.uk/projects/segnet/).
-More recently, I've been interested in learning depth, instance and semantic segmentation from a unified architecture.
+More recently, I've been interested in learning depth, instance and semantic segmentation from a unified deep learning architecture.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/research/multitask.jpg){: .align-center}